profsmith89/ctps/_sources/chap04.md

 The next major piece of a URL is the *hostname* specified as an Internet Domain Name.
 If we want to communicate with a process on another machine, we have to be able to name that machine, and Internet Domain Names are a standardized way of doing just that.
 There's a whole interesting question of, given a valid hostname, how do you actually route messages through computer networks to the computer with that hostname, especially when that computer might be a mobile device that connects to different parts of a computer network at different times.
 We don't have to concern ourselves with this problem because it is hidden from us below the abstraction barrier, but you should realize that this is more complicated than putting a home address on an envelope, since most houses aren't mobile homes.

 The third piece of a URL for the HTTP protocol is the path to the specific resource on the host computer that we'd like.
-This path is specified in a form very similar to the paths we use in UNIX-like filesystems.
-This is not surprising since we are, in fact, specifying a file in the host's filesystem.[^fn3]
+This path is specified in a form very similar to the filesystem paths we'll discuss in detail in Chapter 13.
+This is not surprising since we are, in fact, specifying a file in the host's filesystem.

 Finally, HTTP allows us to specify an optional query at the end of our URL.
 The question mark (`?`) separates the path from the query.
 The query itself is a string comprised of name and value pairs, with each pair separated by an ampersand (`&`) character.